 Let the eggs sit and chill for five minutes.

-Place the eggs in a container for refrigeration the eggs or peel for immediate enjoyment.
+Place the eggs in a container for storing in the fridge to enjoy later – or peel for immediate enjoyment.